staD020/png2prg/readme.md

 ## Credits

-Png2prg was written by Burglar, using the following third-party libraries:
+Png2prg was created by Burglar, using the following third-party libraries:

 [TSCrunch 1.3](https://github.com/tonysavon/TSCrunch/) by Antonio Savona for optional crunching when exporting an image with a displayer.